raphaellondner-okta/okta.github.io/_source/docs/api/resources/oauth2-beta.md

 invalid_request         | The request structure was invalid.
 E.g. the basic authentication header was malformed, or both header and form parameters were used for authentication or no authentication information was provided. |
 invalid_grant           | The <em>code</em> or <em>refresh_token</em> value was invalid, or the <em>redirect_uri</em> does not match the one used in the authorization request. |
 unsupported_grant_type  | The grant_type was not <em>authorization_code</em> or <em>refresh_token</em>. |
+invalid_scope           | The scopes list contains an invalid or unsupported value.    |

 #### Response Example (Success)